Other / mixed grade configuration · Calhoun, GA

 What is the racial and ethnic makeup of Calhoun Early Learning Academy?

-The largest demographic group at Calhoun Early Learning Academy is White at 41.6%.
-The school serves a diverse student body in Calhoun, GA.
+The largest demographic group at Calhoun Early Learning Academy is White at 41.6% of enrollment, in Calhoun, GA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 65.6/100.

 What is the Resource Investment Index for Calhoun Early Learning Academy?

-Calhoun Early Learning Academy has a Resource Investment Index of 0/100 (F) based on 1 factor: student-teacher ratio.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Calhoun Early Learning Academy has a Resource Investment Index of 0/100 (lower reported resources relative to schools nationally) based on 1 factor: student-teacher ratio.
+Not a test-score or academic measure (national median ~41/100, see methodology).
 Limited indicators were available, so the index reflects partial data.

 All federal data sources used on this page